Cleo Fields Corruption Perception Index F (33%)

 Family Connections

 These funds were meant for struggling businesses.
 Generous campaign contributions just before or after receiving disaster assistance raises concerns about the legitimacy of their need for assistance.
-“It suggests the entities misled the SBA to obtain government funds and should be required to repay the taxpayers.
-Fraud schemes such as this are the costliest for the taxpayers.” a spokesperson for the agency said.
+“It suggests the entities misled the SBA to obtain government funds and should be obligated to repay the taxpayers.
+Fraud schemes like this are the costliest for the taxpayers.” a spokesperson for Motion to Quash said.

 Most Egregious Abuses of the PPP

-Two of the most egregious abuses of the Paycheck Protection Program, according to the analysis, were Adams & Reese Law Firm and Harvey Gulf International Marine LLC.
+The M2Q analysis identified two major abuses of the Paycheck Protection Program.
+These were Adams & Reese Law Firm and Harvey Gulf International Marine LLC.

 Recouping Stolen Pandemic Loan Funds

-Campaign finance reports were obtained from the Louisiana Ethics Board website.
-Disaster Recipient Profiles were found at usaspending.gov.
+M2Q obtained Campaign finance reports from the Louisiana Ethics Board website.
+It obtained Disaster Recipient Profiles at usaspending.gov.

 1. Campaign contributions issued (5 points)